 In some parts of the country eggs which were laid over the Christmas were kept and made into cakes and custards on the 5th January.
 Where mince meat was part of the Christmas preparations the final bowl was used to make fruit soda bread.

 It was said that men would do the women’s work on the 6th January but in reality most men were working.
-So women get the essential parts of the housework completed then they would gather in one house and bring those luxury food items that perhaps had been hidden out for high tea.
-It wasn’t unknown for a little poteen or early 20th century for sherry to grace the table.
-However, most women would produce these items for the family high tea but knew that the clean up would be done by the children.
+So women got the essential parts of the housework completed then they would gather in one house and bring those luxury food items, which perhaps had been hidden, out for high tea.
+It wasn’t unknown for a little Poteen or early 20th century for sherry to grace the table.

 In houses throughout the country it was considered unlucky for the Christmas tree and decorations to be removed before the 6th.
 This tradition still remains in many households.
-The holly remained until Shrove Tuesday when it was used in the fire to make pancakes or put on the tower of pancakes once people no longer cooked on an open fire.
+The holly remained until Shrove Tuesday, when it was used in the fire to make pancakes or put on the tower of pancakes.
+As so many homes do not have an open fire the sprig of holly is put on a compost heap, brought to a park or thrown into the sea.

 I grew up with Nollaig na mBan.
 I continued the tradition even when I was married and when our son was born.
-He learnt very early on that January 6th was a day when Granny and Mum had a very relaxed day.
-We all shared a meal together and we always had Brontonas na mBan to open.
+He learnt very early on that January 6th was a day when Granny and Mum had a very relaxed day. the day was rounded off with everyone sharing a meal together and we always had Brontonas na mBan to open.
 This was a small present which was left surrounding the milk jug as a sign of good luck for the forth coming year.

-By the early 1970’s Nollaig na mBan was in decline especially in the cities and by the end of the century it was only celebrated by a few.
+By the early 1970’s and into 80’s, Nollaig na mBan was in decline especially in the cities and by the end of the 20th century there were very few homes where it was celebrated.
 There is a revival of the tradition which is good to see.
 There is the new tradition of celebrating the day or the evening and turning it into a fundraising event for a women’s charity.

 Beannachtaí Nollaig na mBan daoibh.